mattwoodstock/EcospaceCal/README.md

 ## Citation

-If you use **EcospaceCal** in your research, please cite:
+If you use **EcospaceCal** in your research, please cite this repo

-> Need to add once published.
-For now, reference this repo, if possible.
+> Will add full citation once published.
 ---

 ## License